ionic-team/ionic-docs/versioned_docs/version-v5/native/background-mode.md

 ---
-title: "Native Background Mode | Cordova-Plugin-Background-Mode"
+title: 'Native Background Mode | Cordova-Plugin-Background-Mode'
-description: "Learn about Cordova-plugin-background-mode usage.
-This Cordova plugin, for Ionic Native Apps, prevents the app from going to sleep while in background."
+description: 'Learn about Cordova-plugin-background-mode usage.
+This Cordova plugin, for Ionic Native Apps, prevents the app from going to sleep while in background.'
-sidebar_label: "Background Mode"
+sidebar_label: 'Background Mode'
 ---

 import DocsCard from '@site/src/components/DocsCard';
 import DocsButton from '@site/src/components/DocsButton';